 Insightful Geographic Data Processing

-The amount of digital geographic data generated on dredging projects can at times become quite extensive.
-Furthermore, this data often requires geographic data processing before it can be interpreted and used to inform dredging projects.
+The amount of digital geographic data that dredging projects generate can seem quite extensive at times.
+Furthermore, data often requires geographic data processing before interpreting and being able to use it.

 - Bathymetric surveys